-Island Sailing maintains liability insurance of at least $1,000,000 at all locations, and all active members in good standing are named as additional insureds.
+Island Sailing maintains liability insurance of at least $1,000,000, and all active members in good standing are additional insureds.
 Members should recognize that if found grossly negligent, the member may face additional liability by maritime law.

 Island Sailing requires all members to inspect a vessel prior to use and assume responsibility for planning a manifestly safe voyage for the sailboat, crew and guests.
 Following is the definition of a “Seaworthy Vessel”, and it’s important to note that the maritime definition of seaworthiness includes the skipper’s character, skill and planning for a safe voyage.

 “The vessel is competent to resist the ordinary attacks of wind and weather, and is competently equipped and manned for the voyage, with a sufficient crew, and with sufficient means to sustain them, and with a captain of general good character and nautical skill.”